In this article

 Google Workspace's 'Anytime, Anywhere' policies allow users to access their accounts on multiple devices concurrently, offering both convenience and easy accessibility.
 However, this feature also introduces significant security risks.
 In the event of a device being stolen, there's a high possibility of sensitive data falling into the hands of unauthorized individuals.

-Such incidents not only result in the leakage of crucial business information but also put critical business data at risk of being deleted.
+Such incidents result in the leakage of crucial business information and put critical business data at risk of being deleted.
 As most files are shared and stored on Google Drive, the absence of Google Workspace backup for your business means that any deletion of these files could lead to permanent data loss.

 4. Ransomware attacks